-Commission-approved LADS tariff.8 For 2022 Test Year, the Total Billing Demand for Victory's 34.5kV system was quantified at 1,119,430 kW, as reflected on Page 1, Line 34, Column (i) of Exhibit 5 and further detailed on Page 6 of the same Exhibit.
-Dividing the resultant Total Revenue Requirement of \$3,433,283 by 1,119,430 kW produces the unadjusted rate of \$3.07/kW, a \$0.27/kW, or 9.5%, increase compared to the existing LADS rate of \$2.80/kW.
-The main driver behind this year's increase is inclusion of 4 quarterly principal payments as opposed to only 3 in the prior year's filing.
-9
+A. Section D.4 of the Protocols further directs that the 34.5kV FBR Total Revenue Requirement is to be divided by the Total Billing Demand for the Test Year.
+The latter is comprised of both retail and wholesale billing determinants on Western's 34.5kV system for the Mid-Kansas division, and factors in the appropriate losses percentages, as specified in Western's Commission-approved LADS tariff.
+For 2022 Test Year, the Total Billing Demand for Western's 34.5kV system was quantified at 818,131 kW, as reflected on Page 1, Line 34, Column (i) of Exhibit 5 and further detailed on Page 6 of the same Exhibit.
+Dividing the resultant Total Revenue Requirement of \$1,010,280 by 818,131 kW produces the resultant LADS rate of \$1.23/kW.
+This represents \$0.02, or 1.6 percent, decrease compared to the existing LADS rate of \$1.25/kW.